We may earn money or products from the companies mentioned in this post.

 Building a Travel Itinerary Planner

-Depending on how much time you have, and how well spaced out everything this, will decide how much you can accomplish.
+Depending on how much time you have and how well spaced out everything this, will decide how much you can accomplish.
 I Googled every place I wanted to visit and created a Google Drive Document to keep track of it all.
-Below is an example of what I did for each place.
-It was first separated by location, picture, name, hours open, cost, address, and finally how to get there.
+Below is an example of what I did for each site.
+It was first separated by country, city, picture, name, hours open, cost, address (important once you plan your hotel or hostel so that you know what public transport can get you to your destination), and duration (will it take half a day or an hour? helps to plan out how many days in each place).
 This became the start of my international trip planner that I absolutely live by.
 Not to say plans don’t change, but it really helps to get the most of my trips.

 International Trip Planner

 A lot of cities will have sightseeing passes.
 If I plan on getting one, like the Paris Museum Pass or the Omnia Card, then I mark on my itinerary which locations that pass covers.
 It helps to see where not to buy a ticket or if there’s anything else like front of the line access that can save you some time.
 I love sightseeing passes because you can get a lot for your money.
 It’s one of the number one things I recommend for your Europe trip planner.